jeremiahflaga/jeremiahflaga.github.io-OLD/pages/other/about.md

 -->

 I am currently employed by [Mynd Consulting](http://www.myndconsulting.com/), a software development company based in Davao City, Philippines.
-You might want to contact them for your software needs! _(Please note that the views being presented in this site, and in my [personal blog](/blog/), are mine alone, and do not represent the views being held by my employer or my coleauges.)_
+You might want to contact them for your software needs! _(Please note that the views being presented in this site, including those in my [personal blog](/blog/), are mine alone, and do not represent the views being held by my employer or my coleauges.)_

 ### Contact me